CareF/Show-Texdoc/readme.md

 - v2.1.0: Solve the multi platform path environment setting problem.

 ## Usage
+Before you use this package, you need to do the following things first:
+1. Configure the LaTeX path in `Preferences` - `Package Setting` - `Show Texdoc`
+- `Settings - User`.
+You may want to copy it from `Settings - Default` to get example setting and modify it accordingly.
+2. Refresh the installed packages list cache: press `Ctrl+Shift+P` to call the panel, run the command `Show TeXdoc: refresh the list of installed packages` and wait until task bar tells you succeeded.

 Press `Ctrl+Shift+P` to call the panel, input `show texdoc` and choose from the 4 items.